mWater/pojo-backbone-view/README.md

 When the view modifies the model object, it *must* call dirty() afterwards which triggers a smart re-render of the entire tree of views.
 Views whose model has not changed are left alone.

+Override `scope` function which by default returns the model to determine which object is used for dirty checking.

 ### PojoListView

 A view for Javascript arrays.